DanyloNovikov/jack-bot/README.md

 end
 ```

-In our controller there is 1 main method, this is perform and is intended for certain validations at the controller level or a kind of before action, as in rails in perform, depending on the command that users enter or what data arrived from the callback, the bot will perform the operation.
+There is 1 main method in our controller, it is perform and it is designed for certain validations at controller level or a kind of before action as in rails, depending on the command that the user enters or what data came from the callback, the bot will perform the operation.

 ---
 ### Operations

-The contain operations are responsible for the behavior of the bot and give a response depending on the command for example, we received the /random messages, the controller will determine the command and start the Random operation.
+The contain operations are responsible for the bot's behavior and give a response depending on the command, for example, we received the message /random, the controller will detect the command and run the Random operation.

 ```ruby
 class Random < Operations::BaseOperation
   def perform